 9.Under reporting of short positions in shares you state:

-"Companies or individuals who have a short position in the issued share capital of 0.2% of a company admitted to trading on a regulated market or an MTF are obliged to notify the DFSA of the short position.
-Subsequently individuals are obliged to notify changes in the short position of 0.1% of the issued share capital until the position falls below 0.2%"
+"Companies or individuals who have a short position in the issued share capital of 0.2 pct. of a company admitted to trading on a regulated market or an MTF are obliged to notify the Danish FSA of the short position.
+Subsequently, individuals are obliged to notify changes in the short position of 0.1 pct. of the issued share capital until the position falls below 0.2 pct."

 10. Is it possible to get short selling notifications in a machine-readable format?

-On a continuous basis, the Danish FSA provides access to short selling notifications only in the format found at http://oasm.dfsa.dk/uk/searchannouncement.aspx
+The Danish FSA offers short selling notifications in the format which can be found .

 11. Can I subscribe to the daily notifications of short positions?

 Yes, by creating a subscription on a search.
-You will find instructions here (pdf).
+You will find instructions here.

 12. Is the 30-day rule for the market maker’s notification prior to the use of the exemption applicable, cf Article 17 of the regulation, when a new share is admitted to trading?

 Yes, generally the use of the market maker exemption under article 17 of the regulation must be notified to the competent authority 30 days prior to the use of the exemption.
-However in some particular instances (e.g. in connection with initial public offering) the DFSA may give a positive response to the market maker upon request.
-The exemption may then be used from the date on which the market maker receives confirmation from the DFSA that we do not intend to refuse the use of the exemption on the specific instrument.
+However in some particular instances (e.g. in connection with initial public offering) the Danish FSA may give a positive response to the market maker upon request.
+The exemption may then be used from the date on which the market maker receives confirmation from the Danish FSA that we do not intend to refuse the use of the exemption on the specific instrument.

 13. Should the signed notification that the market maker intends to use the exemption be submitted on paper to the DFSA?

-The forms can be submitted electronically.
+The forms may be submitted electronically.
 In such cases, the signature line must be marked with a unique identification of the person who signed the notification.
 Further, the submission must include a clear identification of who have submitted the forms.
-The DFSA also points out that the document with the financial instruments covered (Annex III) must be submitted electronically in CSV format.
+The Danish FSA also points out that the document with the financial instruments covered (Annex III) must be submitted electronically in CSV format.

 14. Should we send a copy of a new market maker agreement with the issuer when we make changes in the agreement such as adjustment of the agreed fee?